 Google Maps is a must!
 Wherever you’re going make sure to download offline maps of the area so that you can have access to the maps even if you don’t have data.

 Each country has different apps that you’ll need to download as well.
 The basics being xe currency, a food delivery app (Uber Eats, Rappi), transport app (Uber, DiDi), and any specifics like music apps, TV app.
+Specifically for Bogotá and Colombia these are the apps you need.

 15. Check Specifications For Your Particular Country